oliverSCZ/github-flow/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Fingerprint Authentication
+# Hello Microverse Project

-> This project is about reading the fingerprint.
+> This is my first project for Microverse like a micronaut.

 ![screenshot](./app_screenshot.png)